fhnw-ivy/fhnw-ds-cde1-wettermonitor/DEVELOPMENT.md

 - [Bulma](https://bulma.io/) used as CSS framework
 - [Pickle](https://docs.python.org/3/library/pickle.html) used to serialize and deserialize the prediction model

-All python dependencies are also listed in the `requirements.txt` file.
+All python dependencies are also listed in the `requirements.txt` file with their respective version.

-# Docker environment
+# Environment
 The weather monitor is built with Docker.
 The `Dockerfile` is used to build the image and the `docker-compose.yml` file is used to run the image.
 The `docker-compose-dev.yml` file is used to run the image in development mode.

-# Run in development mode
+## Run in development mode (Docker)
 > **Note**: The scripts used are based on a Linux environment.
 They may not work on other operating systems.
 On Windows the scripts can be run using [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10).

 First the current model has to be downloaded using the script `download_model.sh`: